Anti-slavery and human trafficking statement

 Due Diligence

-As part of our efforts to monitor and reduce the risk of modern slavery occurring within our supply chains, we have adopted a Vendor and Supplier Code of Conduct, containing standards and values which suppliers are expected to disseminate throughout their own supplier network.
+As part of our efforts to monitor and reduce the risk of modern slavery occurring within our supply chains, we have adopted a Vendor Code of Conduct, containing standards and values which suppliers are expected to disseminate throughout their own supplier network.
+Our vendors are specifically required to adhere to our Vendor Code of Conduct and be in compliance with all applicable laws and regulations pertaining to human trafficking and modern slavery.

 The Firm evaluates the nature and extent of its exposure to the risk of modern slavery occurring in its supply chain by reviewing and evaluating suppliers.
-As a professional services organisation that does not operate in high risk sectors or locations, we consider the risk of modern slavery existing within our business to be low, although we are conscious that in limited parts of our supply chain e.g. cleaning services, that suppliers in such areas may rely on low paid and low skilled workers.
+As a professional services organisation that does not operate in high-risk sectors or locations, we consider the risk of modern slavery existing within our business to be low, although we are conscious that limited parts of our supply chain e.g. cleaning services, may present a higher risk.

 Our procedures are designed to: